See if you qualify

-Many hernia mesh implant have lead to serious complications.
-Some of them have been put on the market before the product was thoroughly tested.
+Many hernia mesh implants have led to serious complications.
+Some of them were put on the market before the products were thoroughly tested.

 Even though the Food and Drug Administration must give medical device manufacturer’s approval before they can put their products on the market, they don’t always go through rigorous testing.
 The FDA allowed hernia mesh manufacturers to put their products on the market using the 510(k) clearance process, which is a fast-track program.
 Unfortunately, this process allowed defective hernia mesh products onto to the market, which led to complications in many patients which led to Hernia Mesh lawsuits.